Wilson's Heart (video game): Plot

 A post-credits scene shows Kurt meeting a mysterious figure who seems to be part of a group who fights supernatural beings.
 Kurt hands over the orb to the figure, and requests as a price that the person help him lose his lycanthropy.

 Reception

-The game received generally favorable reviews.
+Wilson's Heart received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
 Reviewers commended the black-and-white graphics, campy horror atmosphere and voice acting, but they criticized the trivial puzzles, limited and arbitrary interactivity, illogical story and repetitive and frustrating fight sequences.

 The game was nominated for "Best VR Game" in Destructoid's Game of the Year Awards 2017.